-Type of cell Features Examples of uses Nickel-cadmium (NiCad) Stores less charge than zinc-carbon cells of the same size.
+Type of Cell Features Examples of Uses Nickel- cadmium (NiCad) Stores less charge than zinc carbon cells of the same size.
 Produces 1.2 V. Voltage falls rapidly when nearly discharged.
 Can deliver high current.
 Shows the 'memory effect'; it 'remembers' the level to which it has been discharged.
-After being recharged, it ceases to deliver current when is reaches the remembered level.
-This reduces its current capacity. - Nickel metal hydride (NiMH) Stores about double the charge of a NiCad cell of the same size, but is a little more expensive.
+After being recharged, it ceases to deliver current when it reaches the remembered level.
+This reduces its current capacity.
+High current portable equipment such as video cameras, digital cameras, mobile phones.
+Nickel metal hydride (NiMH) Stores about double the charge of a NiCad cell of the same size, but is a little more expensive.
 Delivers 1.2 V. No memory effect.
 As for NiCad cells.
 Also for electrically powered vehicles.
 Lead-acid (Accumulator) Produces 2 V. Can deliver very high current.
 Not portable; lead electrodes make the cell heavy.
 Danger of spilling acid electrolyte.
+Car starter motors.